 WW II British Prime Minister Winston Churchill said “if you’re not a Liberal at 20, you have no heart; if you’re not a Conservative at 40, you have no brain.”
 What exactly did Churchill mean and is it valid?
 That’s what this brief post is about.

 At 20 years old, people are usually idealistic and usually believe what their mentors (teachers, professors) inculcate into them.
 However, the parents of teachers and professors in most of today’s universities and colleges became Liberal in the 1960′s when draft dodgers fled there to avoid the Draft and Vietnam.
-Consequently, students today hear only one side of national issues and further, are discouraged to even listen to both sides, because the other side is characterized as being racist or sexist or whatever.
+Consequently, students today hear only one side of national issues, and further, are discouraged to even listen to both sides, because the other side is characterized as being racist or sexist or whatever.

-At 40 years old, people are usually much more settled down, often with a spouse and children, and begin devoting much more time following public issues.
+At 40 years old, people are usually much more mature, often with a spouse and children, and begin devoting much more time following public issues.
 Moreover, they have lived long enough to become much better at recognizing the lies and deceit engaged in by many politicians.
-And because many at age 40 now have children, issues take on much greater importance with the realization that many Liberal/Progressive policies not only don’t work, but actually do great harm to the people that they supposedly are intended to help.
+And because many at age 40 now have children, National issues take on much greater importance with the realization that many Liberal/Progressive policies not only don’t work, but actually do great harm to the people that they supposedly are intended to help.

 I’m 50% Conservative and 50% Liberal.
 That does not mean 50% Republican and 50% Democrat.
 What’s Liberal or Conservative about $19 trillion in National Debt?
 What’s Liberal or Conservative about health care that is a confusing, disorganized, and unaffordable the way Obamacare is configured?
 What’s Liberal or Conservative about a weak military or a foreign policy that punishes our allies and rewards our enemies?